Summary

 Explain

-Go to slide 8.
-Distribute one of the attached Interacting Forces T-Chart handouts to each student.
-Ask them to summarize what they learned about interacting forces during the station activities by listing what they found out on the left side of the T-Chart, and then diagramming evidence (or providing evidence some other way) to support the claims on the right side.
+Display slide 8 and distribute one copy of the attached Interacting Forces T-Chart handout to each student.
+Have students summarize what they learned about interacting forces at each station using the T-Chart.
+Have them list facts they learned on the left side of the chart then have them record or diagram evidence that supports each fact on the right side of the chart.

-Relate Newton’s third law of motion to the students' experiences at the stations in the Explore phase.
-Define the phenomena students experienced in the Engage and Explore of "every action having an equal and opposite reaction."
-Use the picture of two people on ice skates pushing on each other's hands as an additional example to help students conceptualize Newton’s third law.
+Transition to slide 9 and introduce Newton and Newton’s third law of motion to the class.
+You may consider mentioning Newton’s first and second laws of motion as well.
+Help students connect Newton’s third law of motion to their experiences at the stations in the Explore phase.
+Define the phenomena students experienced in the Engage and Explore phases as “every action has an equal and opposite reaction.”

 Extend